 Abstract

-Herein, we have demonstrated the formation of a biocompatible hydrogel using a novel dipeptide H-Glu-Ala-OH (or EA) for the first time.
-The isomeric chloro-cinnamoyl (short as 2ClCA and 4ClCA) moiety was attached to the N-terminal of EA to fabricate the gelators 2ClCA-EA and 4ClCA-EA.
-Only 2ClCA-EA forms a stable translucent hydrogel, suggesting remarkable regioisomer-specific hydrogelation phenomena.
-The hydrogels of 2ClCA-EA, comprised of high aspect ratio nanofibers, displayed self-healing, injectable, and moldable properties.
+Herein, we demonstrated the formation of a biocompatible hydrogel using a novel dipeptide, H–Glu–Ala–OH (or EA), for the first time.
+The isomeric chloro-cinnamoyl moieties (shortened as 2ClCA and 4ClCA) were attached to the N-terminal of EA to fabricate the gelators 2ClCA-EA and 4ClCA-EA.
+Only 2ClCA-EA formed a stable translucent hydrogel, suggesting its remarkable regioisomer-specific hydrogelation phenomena.
+The hydrogels of 2ClCA-EA, comprising high aspect ratio nanofibers, displayed self-healing, injectable, and moldable properties.
 Spectroscopic data suggested concentration-triggered chiroptical alteration in the hierarchical aggregates of 2ClCA-EA and 4ClCA-EA.
 X-ray diffraction and computational studies revealed the formation of a highly ordered tilted lamellar organization of both 2ClCA-EA and 4ClCA-EA during self-assembly.
-Being biocompatible, the hydrogel was utilized for the efficient attachment of WI38 cells.
+Being biocompatible, the hydrogel of 2ClCA-EA was utilized for the efficient attachment of WI38 cells.
 Meanwhile, streptomycin, an aminoglycoside antibiotic, was encapsulated in the hydrogel matrix.
 Surprisingly, the antibiotic-loaded hydrogel showed superior mechanical properties due to the enhanced physical cross-linking between the gelator and streptomycin.
 The drug-loaded hydrogel showed efficient antibacterial properties.
 Finally, in vivo experiments on bacteria-infected mice demonstrated the remarkable topical wound-healing potential of the drug-loaded hydrogel.

 Supplementary files